Mathématique: Chapter 59

 James: Gray Sweatshirt Kid may be recording from his laptop.

-James: Gray Sweatshirt Kid also has a suspiciously bulky pen he hasn’t touched.
+James: Gray Sweatshirt Kid also has a monster pen he hasn’t touched.
+Could be a mic.

 Carter: Greer can you activate the network analyzer program?
 Maybe I can see what he’s texting.

 Young shifted his chair to get a look at Gray Sweatshirt Kid.
 He might be older than Ginn, but not by much.
-He had on a red T-shirt with white block lettering reading YOU ARE HERE layered underneath his hoodie.
+A red T-shirt with white block lettering reading YOU ARE HERE was layered beneath his hoodie.
 A thin sheen of sweat covered his brow.
-He was, indeed, texting furiously.
-He was also doing a terrible job not looking at Sheppard.
+He was texting furiously and doing a terrible job of not looking at Sheppard.

 He took a sip of his Kafkaesque Cappuccino, which was distractingly good.
 And, damn it, maybe had a shot of Kahlua in it?

-Carter: Interesting.
-I can’t see what he’s texting, only the frequency
+Carter: I can’t see the content of his texts, only the frequency

-Mitchell: That ups the odds that Rush is involved, yes?
+Mitchell: Ups the odds Rush is involved, yes?

 McKay: I’d say so.

-Carter: Maybe.
-I mean, he’s an academic.
+Carter: Maybe…he’s an academic.
 Not sure how practical his over-the-air crypto would be.

 Sheppard: Very.

 McKay: Very.
-I helped the guy hack a DHD so hard it literally exploded.
+I helped him hack a DHD so hard it literally exploded.

-Young: Don’t focus too much on Gray Sweatshirt Kid (GSK) until we know he’s involved.
+Young: Don’t anchor too much on Gray Sweatshirt Kid (GSK) until we know he’s involved.

 Ginn: I have concerns.